wzieba/til/Android/dropping-threetenabp.md

 # Dropping ThreeTenABP in favor of Core Library Desugaring

-If one uses AGP version 4.0+, it is possible to drop support for commonly used library from @JakeWharton which backports JSR-310 Date and Time API for Android, as pre-AGP 4.0+ projects with `minSdk` below `26` couldn't natively use Java8 APIs.
+If one uses AGP version 4.0+, it is possible to drop support for commonly used library from @JakeWharton which backports `JSR-310 Date and Time API` for Android.
+Friendly reminder here: pre-AGP 4.0+ projects with `minSdk` below `26` can't natively use any Java 8 APIs.

-To enable desugaring one has to
+### Enable desugaring
+Two things must be done:
+1. enable `codeLibraryDesugaringEnabled` in `android.compileOptions`
+1. add desugar lib by `coreLibraryDesugaring` configuration

 ```groovy
 android {